xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-10_create_game.md

 And go to see the games:

- > Go to my games.
+ > Go to my created games.
  <!-- SNAPSHOT status=200 -->
  > You should be at the list games screen.
  > There should be 1 game.